Where do you stand on this hot button topic within the territory of addiction?

 If you know someone who has an addiction issue (depending on what kind), you’ve probably heard about some of the medications used to treat it, such as suboxone, methadone, etc.

-Now, I gotta take a break to apologize for the more “bookish” direction this post is going to go, as I speak more from experience most of the time, but this topic is one that needs both experience and some sources to get the point across, as it deals with information and areas of knowledge that go beyond what I have.
+Now, I gotta take a second to both warn and apologize for the more “bookish” direction this post is going to go, as I speak more from experience most of the time, but this topic is one that needs both experience and some sources to get the point across, as it deals with information and areas of knowledge that go beyond what I have.
 This is more of a medical issue, and as such, needs the appropriate information to go with it.

 So let’s get to it.

 According to an article published in the Journal of Addiction Medicine, “There are currently 3 types of Food and Drug Administration–approved medications to treat opioid addiction: methadone, buprenorphine, and naltrexone”.
 It goes on to say that, “Results of the systematic reviews from the American Society of Addiction Medicine, have provided unequivocal evidence that, when used as indicated, these medications are both cost effective and clinically effective in reducing opioid use, opioid-related withdrawal and craving, and public health and safety problems related to opioid use (eg, infectious diseases, overdose death, crime)."

 But, as SAMHSA (the Substance Abuse and Mental Health Services Administration) writes in an article in April of 2022: “A common misconception associated with MAT is that it substitutes one drug for another.”

 And I’ve seen this first hand.

 Well, at the beginning, when I first heard about this option from my partner, I was a little confused.
 Isn’t that exactly what it does?
 Are you still getting high from it?
 Doesn’t that mean you aren’t completely sober?

 And it did turn out that in the past, he would get it from unreliable sources and with no supervision so yes, it did end up being used for negative purposes.